Combined security information registration for Azure Active Directory overview

 - Manage mode is part of the user profile and allows users to manage their security info.

 For both modes, users who have previously registered a method that can be used for Multi-Factor Authentication need to perform Multi-Factor Authentication before they can access their security info.
 Users must confirm their information before continuing to use their previously registered methods.

-Combined registration respects both Multi-Factor Authentication and SSPR policies, if both are enabled for your tenant.
+Combined registration adheres to both Multi-Factor Authentication and SSPR policies, if both are enabled for your tenant.
 These policies control whether a user is interrupted for registration during sign-in and which methods are available for registration.
+If only an SSPR policy is enabled, then users will be able to skip the registration interruption and complete it at a later time.

 The following are sample scenarios where users might be prompted to register or refresh their security info:

 - Multi-Factor Authentication registration enforced through Identity Protection: Users are asked to register during sign-in.
 They register Multi-Factor Authentication methods and SSPR methods (if the user is enabled for SSPR).